Dual Mobility Hip Replacement

 Fewer Limits – Normal postoperative hip precautions are unnecessary after dual mobility hip replacement.
 Sitting in low chairs, crossing legs and forward bending are all safe and acceptable activities after dual mobility hip replacement.

-Safe Movement – Dual Mobility hip replacements are capable of a much greater range of safe movement than standard hip replacements.
+Safe Movement – Dual Mobility hip replacements are capable of a high range of movement.

 Modular Design – Dual Mobility hip replacements are also modular, meaning that a part of the hip replacement can be replaced if necessary.
 Like a car’s brake pad, the femoral head which is the mobile part of the hip, can be replaced if it wears out after years of use.